 Dr. Hajia Salamatu Taimako, is a herbalist who has won many awards including an Honorary Doctorate Degree for her expertise in indigenous knowledge.
 This prominent herbal doctor and the founder of Taimako Plants and Herbal Medicine Centre; and she is also my grandmother.

 My grandmother, whom everyone calls by the name of “Kaaka”, had raised 10 children by herself after my grandfather died.
-Despite being a widow, she made a name for herself and I have always proud of her.
+Despite being a widow, she made a name for herself and I have always been proud of her.

 Born to a very large family, I began my life in Bolgatanga.
 I was a child who loved to eat and experienced so much joy and happiness from being with my family.
 At the age of 7, I accidentally got burned and discovered the magic of Shea Butter through my grandmother.
 She used Shea Butter to heal my burn.